trailofbits/testing-handbook/content/docs/crypto/constant_time_tool/Dudect.md

 taskset -c 2 ./ct_test
 ```

-Avoid using cores 0 and 1 as they are often used by the OS for other tasks.
+Avoid cores 0 and 1, as the OS often uses them for other tasks.
 Pinning a task prevents performance costs associated with cache invalidation during process execution on different CPUs.
 For further noise reduction, consider setting specific kernel boot parameters.
 More information can be found in this [guide](https://manuel.bernhardt.io/posts/2023-11-16-core-pinning/).